It’s & We’re Always Open.

 1. Assess Your Current System: If you have an older boiler (pre-2000), consider its AFUE rating.
 If it’s below 80%, an upgrade to a high-efficiency condensing boiler (90%+ AFUE) could significantly reduce your energy bills and carbon footprint.

-2. Schedule Annual Professional Servicing: Arrange for a Gas Safe registered (or equivalent certified) engineer to service your boiler annually.
+2. Schedule Annual Professional Servicing: Arrange for a licensed, certified heating technician to service your boiler annually.
 This is critical for safety, efficiency, and often a requirement for maintaining your warranty.
 If your boiler is under warranty, ensure you adhere to the manufacturer’s servicing schedule.

 3. Understand Your Boiler Type: Familiarize yourself with whether you have a combi, system, or conventional boiler.
 This knowledge will help you understand its operational nuances and inform your decisions regarding maintenance and potential upgrades.

-4. Perform Basic Homeowner Maintenance: Regularly check your boiler’s pressure and top it up if it falls below the recommended level (typically between 1 and 1.5 bar).
+4. Perform Basic Homeowner Maintenance: Regularly check your boiler’s pressure and top it up if it falls below the recommended level (typically between 15 and 22 psi).
 Bleed your radiators annually to release trapped air, which can improve heating efficiency.
 Ensure that the area around your boiler is clear and that all vents and flues are unobstructed.

 5. Be Alert to Warning Signs: Pay attention to any unusual noises, smells, or changes in your boiler’s performance.
 If you notice a persistent drop in pressure, a pilot light that keeps going out, or any signs of a gas leak (e.g., sulfur smell), contact a qualified professional immediately.
 If you have a carbon monoxide alarm, ensure it is working and test it regularly.